 Prerequisite: BIOL101 and BIOL101L; CHEM105L or CHEM110L

-Course Fee: There is a fee associated with this course.
 Enrollment Comments: This is a mandatory lab component of BIOL336 and must be taken concurrently.
 Successful completion of this course requires passing both BIOL336 and BIOL336L with a C- or better in a concurrent semester.
-Laboratory exercises provide students with hands-on applications of principles discussed in lecture.
-Laboratory work includes aseptic techniques, methods of cultivating and identifying bacteria, and demonstration of microbial properties.

 BIOL341.
 Genetics (4)